-Provides that newly created directorships resulting from any increase in the vacancies on the board of directors may be filled by the remaining directors even though less than a quorum, except that any vacancy resulting from an increase in the board of directors which is the result of a resolution adopted by our shareholders may be filled by the shareholders in accordance with the certificate of incorporation.
-New Jersey Business Corporation Act and any other applicable provisions of Deletes the provision described in the last paragraph since it is similar to the certificate of incorporation.
+Provides that newly created directorships resulting from any increase in the number of Provides that newly created directorships and vacancies may be filled as set forth in our directors may generally be filled by the board of directors and any vacancies on the board of directors may be filled by the remaining directors even though less than a quorum, except that any vacancy resulting from an increase in the board of directors which is the result of a resolution adopted by our shareholders may be filled by the shareholders in accordance with the New Jersey Business Corporation Act and any other applicable provisions of the certificate of incorporation.

-Paragraph B also provides that any director chosen in accordance with the preceding sentence will hold office until the next succeeding annual meeting certificate of incorporation even if Proposal 3 is approved. of shareholders and until his successor has been elected and qualified and that no decrease in the number of directors will shorten the term of any incumbent director.
+Paragraph B also provides that any director chosen in accordance with the preceding sentence will hold office until the next succeeding annual meeting of shareholders and until his successor has been elected and qualified and that no decrease in the number of The provision relating to the power of the shareholders to fill a vacancy resulting from directors will shorten the term of any incumbent director.